pulsar-edit/pulsar/shared/select-list/README.md

     - `index: Number`: item's index.
     - `filterKey: String|null`: the text that was matched against (from `filterKeyForItem` or item itself).
     - `matchIndices: [Number]|null`: lazy getter - character indices in `filterKey` that matched the query.
 Only computed when accessed.
+    - `visible: Boolean`: `false` only when `initiallyVisibleItemCount` is set and the item is still outside the visible area; return a cheap placeholder element (e.g. an empty `li`) in that case — the item re-renders with `visible: true` once scrolled into view.

 #### Optional

 - `items: [Object]`: an array containing the objects you want to show in the select list.
 - `className: String`: CSS class name(s) to add to the select list element.
 Multiple classes can be space-separated.
 - `maxResults: Number`: the number of maximum items that are shown.
 - `filter: (items: [Object], query: String) -> [Object]`: a function that allows to decide which items to show whenever the query changes.
-By default, it uses Pulsar's built-in fuzzy matcher.
+By default, it uses Lumine's built-in fuzzy matcher.
 - `filterKeyForItem: (item: Object) -> String`: when `filter` is not provided, this function will be called to retrieve a string property on each item and that will be used to filter them.
 - `filterQuery: (query: String) -> String`: a function that allows to apply a transformation to the user query and whose return value will be used to filter items.
 - `removeDiacritics: Boolean`: when `true`, removes diacritical marks from both the query and item text before filtering, enabling accent-insensitive matching (e.g., "cafe" matches "café").